Biosoftware in Roihu

 In this tutorial you will learn:

-💬 Let’s imagine that we have some sequencing data that we wish to align to a reference genome and check the quality of the alignment.
+💬 Let’s imagine that we have some sequencing data that we wish to align to a reference genome and then count how many reads fall into each gene.

-- Let’s check if the HISAT2 aligner is also available:
+2. Let’s check if the HISAT2 aligner is available:

 module spider hisat2